rhielab/TENET_2.0/README.md

 	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create circos plots for above

 ###### hypoGposTAD
 	T: Make TAD tables for (number specified by the TAD_top_n_genes parameter) top transcriptional regulators in this category, listing probes positively linked to these regulators and the genes that lie within the same TADs as them based on user input files.
+Note: Using this requires that hypoGposHistogram is also set to "T"

 	F: Don't make TAD tables for these transcriptional regulators and their listed probes

 ###### hypoGnegTAD
 	T: Make TAD tables for (number specified by the TAD_top_n_genes parameter) top transcriptional regulators in this category, listing probes negatively linked to these regulators and the genes that lie within the same TADs as them based on user input files.
+Note: Using this requires that hypoGnegHistogram is also set to "T"

 	F: Don't make TAD tables for these transcriptional regulators and their listed probes

 ###### hyperGposTAD
 	T: Make TAD tables for (number specified by the TAD_top_n_genes parameter) top transcriptional regulators in this category, listing probes positively linked to these regulators and the genes that lie within the same TADs as them based on user input files.
+Note: Using this requires that hyperGposHistogram is also set to "T"

 	F: Don't make TAD tables for these transcriptional regulators and their listed probes

 ###### hyperGnegTAD
 	T: Make TAD tables for (number specified by the TAD_top_n_genes parameter) top transcriptional regulators in this category, listing probes negatively linked to these regulators and the genes that lie within the same TADs as them based on user input files.
+Note: Using this requires that hyperGnegHistogram is also set to "T"

 	F: Don't make TAD tables for these transcriptional regulators and their listed probes